Beyonce was correct when she said “Who runs the world? Girls!”

 “My parents always taught me to work hard and to never give a halfhearted performance.” —Susan Rice, National Security Advisor

-“When women succeed, America succeeds.” —Valerie Jarrett, Senior Advisor to the President
+“When women succeed, America succeeds.” —Valerie Jarrett, Senior Advisor to the President, emphasizing women success.

 “Always be yourself.
 It sounds cliché, but as you get older, it becomes clear what being yourself truly means.” —Deesha Dyer, Special Assistant to the President & Social Secretary

 “Never take anything for granted.”—Katherine Branch, Director of Special Projects for the Office of Public Engagement & The Office of Intergovernmental Affairs